 Richard Mortier (Co-I) is a University Lecturer in the Computer Laboratory at the University of Cambridge.
 His research spans a range of topics, all with a networked systems angle.
 He has worked on topics from distributed system performance monitoring and debugging, to Internet routing protocols, to real‐time media platform design and implementation.
 He has worked in a variety of roles, from high‐level platform architect, to designer and implementer of complex networked systems, to website designer and builder.
 He has also consulted and worked for a broad range of companies, including start‐ups and corporates in both the US and UK.

-Ganna Pogrebna (Co-I) is Associate Professor of Decision Science and Service Systems at the Warwick Manufacturing Group (WMG) at the University of Warwick.
+Ganna Pogrebna (Co-I) is Professor of Behavioral Science at the University of Birmingham.
 She is a decision theorist/behavioural economist and empirical econometrician with particular interest in decision making in a digital domain, IoT, behavioural aspects of platform choice, and human‐technology interactions.
 She also works on behavioural aspects of digitisation and business models in application to individual and household choice as well as smart cities where her areas of expertise include quantitative modelling, data analysis, and new business models.
 She has published in high quality peer‐refereed economics and business journals.

 Susan Wakenshaw is a postdoctoral research fellow in the Cyber Security Centre and the Service System Group at WMG, University of Warwick.
 She is an interdisciplinary researcher in the Internet of Things, user-centered information privacy, data-driven innovation, value co-creation, service ecosystems, business models, and consumer culture theory approach to consumption and consumer experiences.
 Currently, she is involved in the EPSRC CONTriVE project as well as the PETRAS and EVIOT projects.
 Her previous projects include the RCUK Hub-of-all-Things (HAT); RCUK HARRIET, Smart City and Smart Citizens: New Business and Economic Models of Urban Living; EPSRC Co-production of Physical Products and Value Co-creation; EPSRC KT-Box; and EPSRC SeRTES.
 Susan has peer-reviewed publications in top conferences and journals.